vrchat-community/examples-image-loading/Readme.md

 ## Known Issues

 * The first image doesn't have its caption loaded quickly enough, so it doesn't show until the first loop around.
-* The way I'm doing pseudo-sync could use some review.
-I _think_ it makes sense but I haven't tested it much.

 ## Using GitHub to Host the Images and Captions